krivaten/site/content/blog/why-i-tried-psychedelics.md

 So in my desire to address my personal challenges with emotional connection, depression, faith, and more, after four and a half years and lots of research, I decided to give them a try.

-For me, the [[2022-05-28 2230 - My First Trip|experience]] and results have been wonderful.
+For me, the [[./my-first-trip|experience]] and results have been wonderful.
 In the months since then, I've gotten off anti-depressants, feel much more emotionally connected to my bride and God, have a more robust faith, and when I tell someone I love them, it's not just some dumb platitude I feel obligated to say as a Christian.
 I know I actually mean it.

 ## Conclusion